jeet-ganguly/canva-c2/readme.md

 ---

+⭐ Support

+If you found this project useful, please consider supporting it by:

+- ⭐ Starring this repository
+- 🍴 Forking the repository to contribute or build upon it

+Your support helps increase the project's visibility and motivates continued research and development.
+Thank you!

+---

 ## What is Canva-C2?

 Canva-C2 is a Windows-based cybersecurity research project that demonstrates how publicly accessible Canva's document embed feature can be used as a covert communication channel between a controller and a client.